Strict programming language

+A strict programming language is a programming language that only allows strict functions (functions whose parameters must be evaluated completely before they may be called) to be defined by the user.
+A non-strict programming language allows the user to define non-strict functions, and hence may allow lazy evaluation.
+In most non-strict languages, the non-strictness extends to data constructors.

+Description

 A strict programming language is a programming language which employs a strict programming paradigm, allowing only strict functions (functions whose parameters must be evaluated completely before they may be called) to be defined by the user.
 A non-strict programming language allows the user to define non-strict functions, and hence may allow lazy evaluation.